edthedev/Learn_RobotFramework_IllinoisPTR/ReadMe.md

 1. Pause to login.
 ![screenshot of login manual step](./img/Login.PNG)

 2. Pause to correct any incorrect default values.
-State employees are required to periodically submit timesheets documenting the time spent each day on official business to the nearest quarter hour (increments of .25 in this interface.)
+State employees are required to periodically submit timesheets documenting the time spent each day on official business to the nearest quarter hour (increments of 15 minutes in this interface.)
 ![screenshot of time submission manual step](./img/PleaseConfirmCorrectValues.PNG)